 I may not be the most outspoken in politics, but I get things done.
 I know how to and want to listen to the city’s residents.
 I know how political goals turn into something real, like a bike path, a tram route connecting neighborhoods, or a light art installation that delights people in the dark.

-CV in Brief
+Bio in Brief

 Date and place of birth: 3 April 1984, Kuorevesi